The Benefits of Belonging: How To Build Membership Growth and Retention

 There are lots of ways to do that: social media, events, email marketing, blogs, videos, webinars, to name just a few.
 But before sharing all these things with members, it’s a good idea to take a step back and strategize about how to use your existing resources in smart ways that will serve the organizational goals.

-Do you have a nonprofit marketing plan?
+Do you have an association marketing plan?

 Membership growth and retention are at the heart of associations’ missions, but it’s sometimes a challenge to attract members and keep them around.
 A marketing plan can help.